5 min read

 Phil McParlane

 Phil is a fellow Scottish entrepreneur and developer who makes the job board 4dayweek.io.
-He’s a big supporter of the shift towards a 4 day week and frequently tweets about these benefits i.e. reduced commutes, lower greenhouse gas emissions, more work/life balance and time with family and friends.
+He’s a big supporter of the shift towards a 4 day week.
 Phil also shares lots of great SEO tips from growing 4dayweek as a solo founder.

 Danielle from LeaveMeAlone